-You can even choose which park you want to work at, and choose the season, too!
+You can even choose which park you want to work at and the season, too!
 Sound too good to be true?

 Not all National Park jobs are awesome… but the locations are!

-Today we’re sharing the 5 best and worst National Park jobs (and how to get one).
+Today, we’re sharing the five best and worst National Park jobs (and how to get one).

 How To Get National Park Jobs